 What used to mean "single-page session" in UA now means "session without engagement" (1 minus Engagement Rate) in GA4[1]

 A high Bounce Rate or Exit Rate is not automatically bad.
-Combining it with RPS (Revenue Per Session) is how you decide whether to fix or to leave alone
+Combining it with RPS (Revenue Per Session) is the call — but pairing exits with revenue by channel has no built-in view in GA4 and must be assembled by hand every time

 Bounce Rate means very different things in GA4 and Universal Analytics.
 The classic UA shortcut "percentage of single-page sessions" no longer holds in GA4.